saltecrez/LBTinafCalibDistributor/README.md

     - "db_schema_check": schema name of the reference database
     - "db_table_check": table name contained in the reference database; table example in sql folder
     - "priv_sshkey": path to the local private key
+    - "instr_mult": maximum multiplicity for the instruments; eg if an instrument file is distribute to 2 destinations, the multiplicity is 2
     - "destination": information characterizing a destination; in particular:
         - "query": query performed on db_schema to select the data to be sent
         - "table": table in db_schema on which the query is performed